 A complete background investigation is conducted into the applicant’s general personal reputation, education, military history (if applicable), driving record, arrest record, drug usage, employment history, special qualifications and skills.

 Applicants must be compliant with the suitability factors defined by the City of San Antonio Civil Service Commission.
-A complete listing of these factors can be downloaded by clicking here.
+Be sure to view the complete listing of the minimum requirements and a list of the disqualifications for more information.
 These suitability factors cover the following topics:

 Polygraph examinations are conducted by a licensed polygraph examiner selected by the SAPD.
 The sole purpose of this examination is to verify the applicant’s truthfulness.